pacroy/bookstack-backup/README.md

 In order to use [backup](backup.sh) and [restore](restore.sh) script, you need:

-- `kubectl` with active context of the cluster to backup
+- `kubectl` with the context of the cluster to backup

 In order to use upload_to_s3 script, you need: